Sonny Franzese: Family and death

-Franzese was married to a woman with whom he had three children.
-While married, John had gotten Cristina Capobianco, a 16-year-old cigarette girl at the Stork Club in Manhattan, pregnant with his son Michael Franzese.
-Capobianco then married Frank Grillo, to avoid having a scandal surrounding having a child out of wedlock.
-After the mob allowed John to divorce his first wife, Grillo disappeared, and he married Capobianco.
-Due to these events, Michael had initially believed that he had been adopted by John after the disappearance of Grillo, who Michael thought to be his biological father.
+In the 1940s, Franzese married a woman named Ann Schiller with whom he had three children: Maryann, Carmine, and Lorraine.
+In 1950, while still married, Franzese had gotten Cristina Capobianco, a 16-year-old cigarette girl at the Stork Club in Manhattan, pregnant with his son Michael Franzese.
+Capobianco then married another man named Frank Grillo, to avoid having a scandal surrounding having a child out of wedlock.
+A few years later, the mob allowed Franzese to divorce his first wife; Grillo disappeared, and he married Capobianco.
+Due to these events, Michael had initially believed that he had been adopted by Franzese after the disappearance of Grillo, who Michael thought to be his biological father.
 Franzese had four more children with Capobianco, who died in 2012.
+Franzese and his family settled in a two-story home in Roslyn, Long Island.
 Altogether, Franzese had eight children, 18 grandchildren and six great-grandchildren.

 Michael Franzese had entered a pre-med program at Hofstra University in 1969, as John Franzese originally did not want him to be involved in organized crime.
 However, in 1971, shortly after his father had been sentenced to 50 years in prison for bank robbery, he decided to drop out of college to help his family earn money.
 After he was sentenced to 10 years in prison in 1986, Michael was ultimately released in 1994 and retired to California in 1995.

 His younger son, John Franzese Jr., was a Colombo family associate before becoming an FBI informant.
 On June 23, 2017, the elder Franzese was released and returned home at age 100.
 In 2019, Franzese Jr. met with his father at the nursing home where he resided and reconciled with him; John Jr. had previously voluntarily left the Witness Protection Program.

 Franzese died in a New York City hospital, on February 24, 2020, aged 103.
 He was buried on February 28, at St. John Cemetery following his funeral at Church of Our Lady of Mount Carmel.